kubedb/docs/docs/guides/singlestore/concepts/singlestore.md

     script:
       configMap:
         name: sdb-init-script
+  licenseSecret:
+    name: license-secret
 ```

 In the above example, KubeDB operator will launch a Job to execute all js script of `sdb-init-script` in alphabetical order once PetSet pods are running.
-For more details tutorial on how to initialize from script, please visit [here](/docs/guides/singlestore/initialization/index.md).
+For more details tutorial on how to initialize from script, please visit [here](/docs/guides/mysql/initialization/index.md).

 ### spec.monitor